Student Report Guidance

 C Coasting

-• This pupil attempts their work.
+• This student attempts their work.

 • They do not always put the required effort into their work.